-Fuel economy figures for the sporty Hyundai Sonata N Line, which arrives in September, have not been announced.
+Fuel economy figures for the sporty Hyundai Sonata N Line are 23 mpg city/33 mpg hwy/27 mph combined.

 Standard Features & Options

 The standard 2021 Hyundai Sonata is available in four grades: SE, SEL, SEL Plus, and Limited.
-If you want a Sonata Hybrid, it’s available as a Blue, an SEL, or a Premium.
 The performance-oriented N Line joins the Sonata lineup in September as a 2021 model, but we know very little else about this model.
-Sonata pricing for 2021 has not been announced, but we do know that all models will have a factory delivery charge of $930 (Hybrids are $975).
+Sonata pricing for 2021 has not been announced, but we do know that all models will have a factory delivery charge of $930.

 The SEL grade unlocks four options packages.
 The Convenience Package includes a 12.3-in LCD instrument cluster, Hyundai Digital Key (smartphone as a key), wireless phone charging, auto-dimming rearview mirror, leather-wrapped steering wheel, and a rear-seat USB charging port.
 The Premium Package (requires the Convenience Package) includes a 12-speaker Bose audio system, leather seating, and a heated steering wheel.
 The Panoramic Sunroof also includes LED interior lighting.
 And finally, the Driver Guidance Package includes 10.25-in touchscreen, navigation system, Highway Drive Assist, and the Blue Link Guidance Package with three years of free service.

-The fully loaded Sonata Limited ($TBA) has LED Matrix-type headlights, memory for driver’s seat and outboard mirrors, ventilated front seats, a color head-up display, rain-sensing wipers, front/rear parking sensors, 360-degree Around View Monitor, Remote Smart Parking Assist, blind-spot view monitor, and rear parking collision-avoidance system.
+The sporty new Sonata N Line, a well-equipped model powered by a turbocharged 2.5-liter 4-cylinder engine and fitted with an 8-speed dual-clutch automatic, starts at $33,200.
+A fully loaded Sonata Limited ($33,850) has LED Matrix-type headlights, memory for driver’s seat and outboard mirrors, ventilated front seats, a color head-up display, rain-sensing wipers, front/rear parking sensors, 360-degree Around View Monitor, Remote Smart Parking Assist, blind-spot view monitor, and rear parking collision-avoidance system.
 There are no options available for Limited.